Catherine Nay

-Catherine Nay (born 1 January 1943 in Tours) is a French political columnist and commentator.
+Catherine Nay (born 1 January 1943) is a French journalist and political commentator.

 Biography

 After she attended primary and secondary schools in Périgueux, Nay started studying law but dropped in license year to become a journalist.
 In 1968, at the age of 25, she was hired by the political service of the newspaper L'Express led by Jean-Jacques Servan-Schreiber, where she covered right-wing politics.
 From 1975, Nay made a major part of her career at radio station Europe 1.